ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-custom-gas-token.md

 3. **Token Approval before deployment process**

-    In Custom gas token Orbit chains, the owner needs to give allowance to the `rollupCreator` contract before starting the deployment process, so that `RollupCreator` can spend enough tokens for the deployment process.
-For this purpose we defined two APIs on the Orbit SDK:
+    In Custom gas token Orbit chains, the owner needs to give allowance to the `rollupCreator` contract before starting the deployment process so that `RollupCreator` can spend enough tokens for the deployment process.
+For this purpose, we defined two APIs on the Orbit SDK:

    A. `createRollupEnoughCustomFeeTokenAllowance`

-    This API would get related inputs and checks if the rollupCreator contract has enough Allowance on the token from the owner.
+    This API gets related inputs and checks if the `rollupCreator` contract has enough Allowance on the token from the owner.

     ```js
     import {createRollupEnoughCustomFeeTokenAllowance} from '@arbitrum/orbit-sdk';